Herbal medicine has been successfully used for thousands of years. All cultures developed their own traditional herbal medicine.

 Are there any reactions between herbal medicine and pharmaceutical medicine?

 Yes, there a contra-indications for taking certain herbs with prescribed medications.
 A register is being updated all the time to record any adverse events from mixing drugs with herbs.
-In fact there are not many documented problems, but if in doubt ask your pharmacist or herbalist.

 Some examples of drug-herb interactions are: